smdocs/my-book-notes/book1/part-1.md

 ### The Big Questions

  2. Why is there something rather than nothing?
-   Lisa answers this question by justifying our existance and also stating something is more special that nothing.
-Also one needs the physical laws to explain a very nonrandom occurrence, therefore a cause implies that trhere must be something.
+   Lisa answers this question by justifying our existence and also stating something is more special that nothing.
+Also one needs the physical laws to explain a very nonrandom occurrence; therefore a cause implies that there must be something.

 3. Why is there so much energy in ordinary matter and how did it exist so long?